-For AY 2024-2025, The Writing Center is offering Writing Center Fellowships designed to contribute to fellows’ professional development while also supporting their writing efforts.
-This opportunity is open to all doctoral students across the university.
+For AY 2026-2027, The Writing Center is offering paid Graduate Fellowships designed to contribute to fellows’ professional development while also supporting their writing efforts.
+This opportunity is open to all PhD students across the university.
+We encourage applicants from diverse fields across the humanities and STEM.

 Graduate Fellowships with The Writing Center